 7) Can I come visit?

-We are so sorry, but that is not a possibility at this time, as we are working from home!
+We apologize, but that is not a possibility at this time, as we are working from home!

 8) Do you teach children?
 What about groups of children, or summer camps?